-2. BOOKING FARES
+3. BOOKING FARES

-- 2.1 When the Operator accepts a hiring, he/she shall unless prevented by some sufficient cause, ensure that a licensed private hire vehicle attends at the appointed time and place. - 2.2 When the Operator accepts the hiring, he/she shall specify to the hirer the fare or the rate of the fare for the journey to be undertaken and shall immediately enter all the details of the hiring legibly in the form prescribed if requested, by Condition 3.3. - 2.3 The records of hiring's accepted by the Operator required to be kept under Section 56 of the Local Government (Miscellaneous Provisions) Act 1976 shall contain the following details and it shall be the responsibility of the operator to ensure that the records are so kept: - - Time and date booking received (using 24-hour clock) - Name and contact details (phone number or address) of person making the booking - How the booking was made tel/online etc. - Time and detailed pick up location - Specific destination - ID of dispatched driver (i.e. name and call sign) - ID of dispatched vehicle (Licence/fleet number) - ID of person taking booking (excludes electronic bookings) - Any special requirements e.g. wheelchair accessible or multi seats - Details of any subcontracting to or from another PHO (inc. any other operator owned by the operator subject to these conditions) - Any fare quoted at time of booking
+- 3.1 When accepting the hiring, the Operator shall, unless prevented by some sufficient cause, ensure that a licensed private hire vehicle attends at the appointed time and place. - 3.2 When accepting the hiring, the Operator shall, if requested by the person making the booking, specify the fare or the rate of the fare for the journey to be undertaken and, in every case, the Operator shall immediately enter all the details of the hiring legibly as required, by Condition 3.3.

+- 3.3 The records of hiring accepted by the Operator as required under Section 56 of the Local Government (Miscellaneous Provisions) Act 1976, shall contain the following detail: - Time and date booking received (using 24-hour clock) - Name and contact details (phone number or address) of person making the booking - How the booking was made e.g. Telephone/Online etc - Time and detailed pick up location - Specific destination (the use of the term 'as directed' or similar term should only be used exceptionally). - ID of dispatched driver (i.e. name and call sign) - ID of dispatched vehicle (Licence/fleet number) - ID of person taking booking (excludes electronic bookings) - Any special requirements e.g. wheelchair accessible or disability assistance - Details of any subcontracting to or from another PHO (Inc. any other Operator owned by the Operator subject to these conditions) - Any fare quoted at time of booking, if requested by the person making the booking. - 3.4 The Operator shall not allow drivers to pass a booking on to the Operator on the passenger's behalf and will take all reasonable steps to ensure their drivers are aware that such practice is illegal. - 3.5 Where a booking is sub-contracted the customer must be so advised and informed as to the sub-contracted Operator who will be undertaking the booking. - 3.6 If a non Trafford licensed driver and vehicle are being dispatched to fulfil the booking, the Operator must communicate the following message to the person making the booking (whether via telephone, automated booking or booking App) before the booking is made (allowing the requester the opportunity to confirm the booking or not):